Chapter 3.15

 (3) No village official or officer shall keep for his or her own use property found in the course of duty, nor take possession of property during off-duty hours when the discovery was made while on duty.

-(5) No member of the police department or any other village employee shall receive any lost, stolen, abandoned or other unclaimed property from the police department, unless that person receives a written receipt signed by the chairman of the police committee, a copy of which shall remain at the police department.
+(5) No member of the police or any other village employee shall receive any lost, stolen, abandoned or other unclaimed property from the police, unless that person receives a written receipt signed by the village president of the village board, a copy of which shall remain at the village office.

 (b) Disposal Procedures.